Roots and Radishes

 Print Recipe

-These peach pie overnight oats are a delicious way to enjoy one of summer's best fruits!
-Overnight oats are a healthy, hearty, delicious meal you can make ahead to save time on busy mornings.
+These peach pie overnight oats are a cool and creamy way to enjoy one of summer's best fruits!
+Overnight oats are a hearty make-ahead breakfast that can be made with 5 minutes of hands-on time, and the fridge does the rest of the work.

 Ingredients